UPTokenizing/digitalIdentity/README.md

 # DigitalIdentity: Architecture for a digital identity ecosystem based on blockchain
-This repository will have all projects about digitizing physical objects, linking them with a person, and setting them up either on [Amazon Web Services (AWS)](https://github.com/UPTokenizing/digitalIdentity?tab=readme-ov-file#aws-setup) or a [local machine](https://github.com/UPTokenizing/digitalIdentity?tab=readme-ov-file#local-setup).
+This repository will have all projects about digitizing physical objects, linking them with a person.

 ## General description
   This is an architecture containing the following parts: